SAP-archive/teched2020-DEV166/exercises/ex3/README.md

 2. Type **Continuous Integration & Delivery** in the search box and click on the service tile:
 ![Service Tile](./images/CICD_ServiceTile.png)

-3. Click **Create**.
+3. Choose **Create**.
 ![Service Tile](./images/CICD_subscribe_service.png)

 4. In your SAP BTP subaccount, choose **Security** → **Trust Configuration**.

-5. Click on the name of your identity provider (For example, 'Default identity provider' in this case).
+5. Choose the name of your identity provider (For example, 'Default identity provider' in this case).

 6. Enter your email address.